CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02b5-Python-Ex4.md

     >>>
     ```

-3. Notice that once the Python interpreter is running, the prompt changes to `>>>`.
-This is where you can input Python
+3. Notice that once the interactive interpreter is running, the prompt changes to `>>>`.
+This is where you can input
-code.
-Start with printing `Hello World!` to the screen with the Python function `print()`, as shown below:
+Python code.
+Start with printing `Hello World!` to the screen with the Python function `print()`.
+For example, type
+the code snippet `print("Hello World")` and press the `Enter` or `Return` key in the interactive interpreter:

     ```
     >>> print("Hello World!")